memgraph/design/README.md

 serves for developing and adjusting the global Foundation styles and themes.
 It consists of the main styles index and general demo template for testing.
-Ideally, every time when basic memgraph-foundation styles are updated, the styleguide should be updated too using `gulp buildStyleguide` (it it's published online).
+Ideally, every time when basic memgraph-foundation styles are updated, the styleguide should be updated too using `gulp buildStyleguide` (it's published online).
 This command will create the `_styleguide` folder.

-## LaTeX Document Templates

-In `/latex` folder you can find on-brand document templates used so far for presentations or other types of documents.